Journalist Describes The Loneliness And Leakiness Of Trump's White House

 He is uncomfortable sleeping outside of his own bed, which I know sounds strange to say about a 70-year-old leader of the free world, but you're talking about somebody who during the campaign, most nights — not every night and there were times when it was not feasible — but he would fly home from pretty far distances. ...
 He would fly home to sleep in his own bed.
 He is a homebody, and he's incredibly provincial and he is approaching the job in that way.

 I do think that his preference is never going to be being far from home.
 The thing that I keep hearing about this president over and over from people close to him is he's very lonely.
 He is unused to living alone.
 He has always had someone living with him.
 He is on his third marriage.
 He has a young son.
-He spent, as I said, almost every night in his own bed, it wasn't just about his own bed — it was about the familiarity of his family.
+He spent, as I said, almost every night in his own bed; it wasn't just about his own bed — it was about the familiarity of his family.

 On reporting on Trump for The New York Post and The New York Daily News as he became a celebrity in the 2000s